cdfidelis/MT4-Projects/README.md

 # MT4-Projects
-MetaTrader mql4 Projects
-Forex Trading Robots
+MetaTrader MQL4 Forex Trading Robots

 Some MT4 Projects I have worked on and some I'm still working on